Shane O'Neill, 3rd Earl of Tyrone: Reapers' War

-Shane O'Neill died in the Battle of Montjuïc.
+When the Reapers' War began in 1640, O'Neill and his regiment were sent into Catalonia.
+The regiment entered Ulldecona on the night of 27 October 1640.
+According to Ulldecona resident and royal supporter Joan Baptista Giner Martorell, they behaved disruptively; Martorell described the regiment's conduct in a letter asking for protection from the soldiers: "they have caused some disturbances in the town, notably next to my house... they wanted to tear down the doors, and I have turned them away by giving them wine through the windows..."

-When the Reapers' War began in 1640, Shane and his regiment were sent into Catalonia.
-He left Madrid by December 1640.
-The regiment entered Ulldecona on the night of 27 October 1640, acting loutish and unruly.
-Ulldecona resident and royal supporter Joan Baptista Giner Martorell described the regiment's conduct in a letter asking for protection from the soldiers: "they have caused some disturbances in the town, notably next to my house... they wanted to tear down the doors, and I have turned them away by giving them wine through the windows..."
+Shane O'Neill died in the Battle of Montjuïc on 29 January 1641.

-In 1641, the Shane and his regiment fought at the Battle of Montjuïc where they suffered heavy casualties.
+In 1641, O'Neill and his regiment fought at the Battle of Montjuïc where they suffered heavy casualties.
 On the morning of 29 January 1641, (Note: The historian Paul Walsh stated that Shane "was killed in Catalonia on January 27, 1641."
-The historian Micheline Kerney Walsh stated that this date was incorrect, and in fact Shane died on the morning of the 29th.) the Catalans made a premature attack and Shane was killed in action near the town of Castelldefels by a musket-ball shot to his chest.
+The historian Micheline Kerney Walsh stated that this date was incorrect, and in fact Shane died on the morning of the 29th.) the Catalans made a premature attack and O'Neill was killed in action near the town of Castelldefels by a musket-ball shot to his chest.
 He was among the first to be killed, and was reportedly "at the head of his men, both he and they fighting with their accustomed valour".
 Most of the regiment's soldiers were either killed in battle or taken as prisoners.
+O'Donnell, who also fought at the battle, retreated southwards with his own decimated regiment.

-By order of Philip IV, Shane's remains were taken to Madrid and buried beside his half-brother Henry in the family vault in the Chapel of the Blessed Sacrament behind the high altar in the Church of Saint Francis.
-The contemporary source Commentariiu Rinuccinianus described Shane and Hugh Albert thus: "Tyrconnell, an accomplished courtier, expert in matters of war, of the greatest courage, but less prudent than Tyrone, a man of singular judgement".
+By order of Philip IV, O'Neill's remains were taken to Madrid and buried beside his half-brother Henry in the family vault in the Chapel of the Blessed Sacrament behind the high altar in the Church of Saint Francis.
+The contemporary source Commentariiu Rinuccinianus described O'Neill and O'Donnell thus: "Tyrconnell, an accomplished courtier, expert in matters of war, of the greatest courage, but less prudent than Tyrone, a man of singular judgement".
+O'Neill was his father's last surviving son.

-Rory O'Moore, unaware of Shane's death, sought his assistance for the Irish Rebellion of 1641.
-News of Shane's death took months to reach O'Moore and caused some confusion among the rebellion's organisers.
-It is clear that Shane was eager to assist in an Irish rebellion, and would have done so in his lifetime were it not for his obligations in Catalonia.
-Hugh Albert asked permission for to travel to Ireland, intending to take part in the rebellion, but this was refused.
-He later died in July 1642 in a naval battle off Barcelona.
+Irish rebel Rory O'Moore, unaware of O'Neill's death, sought his assistance for the Irish Rebellion of 1641.
+News of O'Neill's death took months to reach O'Moore and caused some confusion among the rebellion's organisers.
+O'Neill was eager to assist in an Irish rebellion, and would have done so in his lifetime were it not for his obligations in Catalonia.
+O'Donnell asked permission to travel to Ireland, intending to take part in the 1641 rebellion, but this was refused.
+He later died in July 1642 in a naval battle off Catalonia.
 The earls' deaths in consecutive years were a major blow to Irish expectations that they would lead an Irish rebellion.